 The good news is that I’ve done enough stupid stuff, so you don’t have to.

-But I have one last reason why you should avoid Blogspot and it has nothing to do with marketing, branding, or anything technical.
+But I have one last reason why you should avoid Blogspot, and it has nothing to do with marketing, branding, or anything technical.
 At the end of the day, if you choose to create a free blog, it shows that…

 11. You Aren’t Fully Committed

 You need to have skin in the game.
-Nothing puts more fear into people that losing money.
+Nothing puts more fear into people than losing money.
 How do I know?
 Because that was me.
 I was so scared when I transitioned into buying a domain and paying for hosting every month.

 I’m not trying to give you financial advice here.
 I just know from personal experience that when you commit money, it changes your entire mindset.

-Especially when you’re paying for hosting every month.
-It lights a fire under you because you don’t want to continue being in the red every month.
+Especially when you’re paying for hosting every month, it lights a fire under you because you don’t want to continue being in the red every month.

 That means you’ll figure out a way to grow your traffic and income.
-It’s the push that most people need in my opinion.
+It’s the push that most people need, in my opinion.
 It worked for me.

 Last Words About Blogspot